 Adjust the osmolarity with glucose to 300 ± 5 mOsmol/L. Aliquot the internal solution and store at -20 °C.

 NOTE: Keep the internal solution on ice for the day of the recording.
 Keep the external solution at room temperature.
-The here described patch-clamp solutions were based on previously used solutions and Cl- concentration was changed to lower, more physiological levels7.
+The here described patch-clamp solutions were based on previously used solutions and the Cl- concentration was changed to lower, more physiological levels7.
 For characterization of ion selectivity of the respective optogenetic actuator, we suggest to vary the concentrations of major ions (e.g., Cl-, Na+, K+, H+) in the extra- and intracellular solutions19.

 Take off the recording electrode from the pipette holder and remove the silver chloride layer from the silver wire with very fine sandpaper.